full-stack-devs-learn/niantic-2024-sprint-2-team-5/README.md

 - With more time, I would have added features like the ability to add questions/answers to quizzes, a popup to indicate correct/incorrect answers, and a "previous" button so users could change their answers.
 - I would also have liked to explore website design, possibly animating elements with JavaScript.
 Although Bootswatch was convenient, designing the site from scratch would have been fun.

-##### Dureti
+### Dureti

-## Lessons Learned from the Project

-### What did I learn from the project?
+**Lessons learned**:

 I learned how to effectively integrate frontend and backend components to create a dynamic and responsive quiz application.
 The project helped me improve my understanding of handling user interactions asynchronously using JavaScript and how to structure backend logic to process user data.
 It also reinforced the importance of seamless user experience and clean code structure.

-### What would I do differently?
+**What would you do differently**:

-If I were to approach this project again, I would focus more on scalability and modularity from the start.
-For example, I would create a more robust REST API structure instead of relying on traditional MVC.
-This would allow for more flexibility, especially if I later decide to implement a single-page application (SPA) framework like React or Vue.js.
+I would avoid spending too much time trying to solve problems in overly complex or alternative ways.
+Instead, I would focus on using proven, straightforward solutions from the start to ensure steady progress.
+This would help prevent getting stuck on unnecessary complexities and allow for more focus on refining the core functionality.

-### What would I do the same?
+**What would you do the same**:

 I would keep the approach of using modern JavaScript for handling asynchronous requests and the integration of backend services like the current implementation.
 The separation of concerns between the backend fetching logic and frontend user interaction worked well and ensured a smooth user experience.

 ### If I had more time, what else would I add to the project?